chickensmitten/js-basics/readme.md

 - `userName = "Max"`, then use `typeof userName` will return `string`

 ## Importing scripts properly
+- `defer` and `async` is only works for external scripts.
+Internal scripts inside the documents doesn't benefit from them.
 - `defer` load early, execute later.
 Scripts with defer never block the page.
 Scripts with defer always execute when the DOM is ready (but before DOMContentLoaded event).
 - `async` load early, execute as soon as possible.
 The page content shows up immediately: async doesn’t block it.
 DOMContentLoaded may happen both before and after async, no guarantees here.